telerik/teststudio-docs/docs/knowledge-base/test-recording-kb/element-image-known-scenarios.md

 ---
-title: Element Images
+title: Element Images Known Scenarios
 page_title: Element Images Known Scenarios
-description: "Element Images Known Scenarios Requiring Manual Adjustment"
+description: "Element Images Known Scenarios Requiring Manual Adjustment.
+Combobox element image is incorrect. textBox element image is incorrect.
+Element Image Capturing on Scaled Monitors.
+Recording WaitForExist Step element image is missing.
+Recording Different Images in different browsers for the Same Element.
+Using different images for a single element depending on the step where the same element is used. "
 position: 1
 ---
 # Scenarios in Which Element Images Require Additional Adjustment